MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 >[!Note]
->- Teams for Education usage follows <insert link>
+>- Teams for Education usage follows <insert link> [Need info here -- ]
 >- Teams for Government include GCC, GCCH, DoD and other special clouds will follow the schedule for the Semi-Annual channels
->- New Teams is not currently available on VDI and Mac OS but is planned for releaes later in this calendar year
+>- New Teams is not currently available on VDI and Mac OS but is planned for release later in this calendar year

 ## When will the new Microsoft Teams be the default client for my users?